aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-text/add-text-to-a-pdf-file/_index.md

 ## Specify character Spacing when adding Text

-A text can be added inside paragraphs collection of PDF files using TextFragment instance or by using TextParagraph object and even you can stamp the text inside PDF by using TextStamp class.
-While adding the text, we may have a requirement to specify character spacing for the text objects.
-In order to accomplish this requirement, a new property named CharacterSpacing property has been introduced.
-Please take a look at the following approaches to fulfill this requirement.
+Text can be added to a PDF's paragraph collection using a TextFragment instance or a TextParagraph object, and even you can stamp text inside a PDF using the TextStamp class.
+When adding text, we may be required to specify the spacing between characters for text objects.
+To fulfill this requirement, a new property has been introduced named Property CharacterSpacing.

+Please consider the following approaches to fulfill this requirement.

 The following approaches show the steps to specify character spacing when adding text inside a PDF document.